Review by Karl Verhoven

 The scene is set for the most spectacular scenes of Hulk mayhem ever committed to the printed page, and thanks to Romita Jr they’re provided.
-We’ve all seen the Hulk battering someone through a building before, and we have it again, but the imagination at play here is far greater, and the compositions for the battle scenes are stunning, both up close and at a distance.
+We’ve all seen the Hulk battering someone through a building before, but the imagination at play here is far greater, and the compositions for the battle scenes are stunning, both up close and at a distance.
 Settling on a single example, early in the book Iron Man accepts responsibility, dons his chunkiest, most protective armour ever, and flies headlong into the Hulk.
 The traditional accompanying sound effect is absent, but we have the full vista via hundreds of impact lines, the glass shattering in surrounding buildings and helicopters wavering in the sonic reverberations.
-It’s reprised in even more spectacular fashion near the end, and equal consideration applies to other such scenes.
+It’s reprised in even more spectacular fashion near the end, and equal consideration applies to similar scenes.

-As magnificent as it is, the sheet amount of pages require more than action, and while Pak’s plot is relatively straightforward, he delivers an emotional core by focussing on those who know they’re about to meet the Hulk.
+As magnificent as it is, the sheer amount of pages require more than action, and while Pak’s plot is relatively straightforward, he delivers an emotional core by focussing on those who know they’re about to meet the Hulk.
 Doctor Strange is central, and his manner of coping with the Hulk a credible departure, while the obedience implants introduced in Planet Hulk have a significant part to play.